tem8888/fmtransfers/README.md

 ## General Info

-There is a Football Manager community, where we play network games.
-This app helps us to find neccessary players for our teams by many parameters.
+I'm an admin in Football Manager community, where we play network games.
+This app helps us to find necessary players for our teams by many parameters without opening the game.
-List of the players can be very long, so the App has an infinite scroll and some optimizing for searching.
+The List of players can be very long, so the App has an infinite scroll and some optimization for searching.

 Built with MERN stack and Redux.

 ## Features

 -   Authorization, Cookies
 -   Infinite scroll
 -   Optimized Search
 -   Adding/Deleting players to/from the shortlist
 -   Responsive design

 ## Technologies

 Project is created with:

 -   **MongoDB**
 -   **Express**
 -   **React**
 -   **NodeJS**
 -   **Redux**
 -   **Materialize CSS**

 ## Demo

-Here is a working live demo: https://fmtransfers-prod-tem8888.vercel.app/
+Here is a working live demo: https://fmtransfers-prod-tem8888.vercel.app/. login: tem, password: 1111

 ## Screenshots

 <p align="center">
   <img src = "https://i.ibb.co/9VMbDBT/FM-Transfers.png" width=700>
 </p>